Luke-Chesley/bert-classification-fine-tuned-models/readme.md

 * Training confidence threshold

-* In evaluation, test confidence thresholds from 0.01 to 0.1
+* In evaluation, test confidence thresholds from 0.01 to 0.1.
+Optimal value might lay in this range